 The preparation of this report would not have been accomplished without the efficient and dedicated service of the entire staff of the budget and finance division.
-We wish to express our appreciation to all members of the division who assisted and contributed to the preparation of this report.
+The budget and finance division also received invaluable assistance and support from the districts other departments: Appraisal, Operations, Communications, and Information Technology.
 Credit must also be given to the board of directors for their unfailing support for maintaining the highest standards of professionalism in the management of the district's finances.